bungkhus/SuitmediaTest/README.md

 # SuitmediaTest
-This is my screening test.
+This is my ios screening test.